robson0/kaggle-titanic/README.md

 # kaggle-titanic
-Submission for Kaggle.com Titanic Competition
+Analyze survival data from the Titanic disaster for Kaggle.com competition